 The simplest way to incorporate avocado to a baby’s diet is with an avocado purée.
 Make sure you use a fully ripened avocado (here’s how to tell) and wash it thoroughly.
 Slice it and remove the pit, then pulverize the avocado in a blender or food processor, adding water until the texture is velvety and smooth.
 Adding breastmilk or formula will give the purée an extra creamy consistency.
 One medium avocado mixed with formula, breastmilk, or water produces approximately 6-8 ounces.*

-Serving avocado in the form of these guac tots is a great way for little hands to develop motor skills to access it.
+Serving avocado in the form of these guac tots is a great way for little hands to develop motor skills.
 If you’re concerned about the heat level, leave out the jalapeño pepper and go easy on the hot sauce.
-Alternatively, a halved and pitted avocado seasoned with salt and pepper is a smooth and simple snack for your toddler to enjoy on their own, and an opportunity for practicing independent utensil use. *
+Alternatively, a halved and pitted avocado seasoned with salt and pepper is a smooth and simple snack for your toddler to enjoy on their own, and an opportunity for practicing independent utensil use.*

 For new moms or those considering starting a family, good nutrition is vital for you as well as your child.
 Pregnant mothers will be happy to learn that avocados are a good source of folate, a nutrient that is fundamental for pregnant women.
 The recommended intake of folate is 400mcg every day during their first trimester.
 Consuming adequate intakes of folate and folic acid may reduce the risk of premature births and birth defects.